-The experimental research was a research and development using a design proposed by [28].
 The research was done in a group of students majoring in tourism, Bali State Polytechnic.
 This is a state vocational college whose English learning focuses on practice rather than learning language theory.
-A group of students (28 people) majoring in tourism was involved as reserach participants.
+A group of students (28 people) majoring in tourism was involved as research participants.
 The participants were involved in a number of activities during the research, such as being subject whose activity was observed during their English learning, obtaining students' basic English competence through first test (T1), implementation the developed task-based English learning model, as well as obtaining students' English competence upon the model implementation through last test (T2).

 Observing and reviewing current English learning condition was the initiating research activity.
 The participants' English learning activity using conventional English learning model was observed.
 Some data about current English learning condition to determine how the later task-based English learning model will be designed was obtained, such as learning paradigm, learning material, English learning approach, learning stages, learning process, and learning assessment.
 The observational result showed that the conventional English learning method was found less effective to support CLT to achieve students' communicative competence.
-Some weaknesses of the conventional English learning model need to be revised and ajusted to meet TBLT model, such as teacher-centered paradigm should be shifted to student-centered paradigm, learning modul was lack of communicative competence-rising task, communicative approach using task was still very restricted, learning stages (lesson plans) was not prepared, assessement still used written middle and final test lined in the curriculum which was not supportive to students' English speaking competence.
+Some weakness of the conventional English learning model need to be revised and ajusted to meet TBLT model, such as teacher-centered paradigm should be shifted to student-centered paradigm, learning modul was lack of communicative competence-rising task, communicative approach using task was still very restricted, learning stages (lesson plans) was not prepared, assessement still used written middle and final test lined in the curriculum which was not supportive to students' English speaking competence.